-The main thing to bear in mind with Blade, and most fat burners, is that they contain quite a lot of caffeine.
+The main thing to bear in mind with Blade, and most supplements like this, is that they contain quite a lot of caffeine.

-That’s great if you’re looking to stay energised and alert while dieting, but not so good if you want to enjoy a nice, relaxing deep sleep.
+That’s great if you’re looking to stay energised while dieting, but not so good if you want to enjoy a nice, relaxing deep sleep.

 Because of that, we’d recommend not taking Blade too close to bedtime, and try and take it as early in the day as possible.

 It’s also always a good idea to speak to your doctor before thinking about taking any new supplement for the first time.